Probabilistic Control and Majorization of Optimal Control: Moment projected probabilistic control revisited

-\section{Analogue Bayesian estimation problem}
+{ So far the treatment of either the information or moment projected probabilistic control formulation has been analogous.
+Though it is easily seen the recursion formula's are not equivalent and will induce different behaviour.
+In this section we point out that the moment projected probabilistic control problem holds a special position amongst either treatments.
+Therefore we demonstrate that} it is also possible to arrive at problems (\ref{eq:Mproj}) and (\ref{eq:MFPI}) using a different line of inquiry. {It will proof worthwhile to include such an argument.}

-The M-projection based treatment of probabilistic control clearly holds -- and its characteristics as treated in sections \ref{sec:majorizing-minimizing-optimal-control} and \ref{sec:explicit-solutions} -- a special position amongst the other treatments.
-Confirmatory to this status here we illustrate it is also possible to arrive at problems (\ref{eq:Mproj}) and (\ref{eq:MFPI}) using a different line of inquiry.
-It serves the present development right to include such an argument.
-Specifically because this treatment illuminates interesting perspectives for future algorithmic development.
-Further because it has been a popular approach to arrive at other control as inference frameworks \cite{levine2018reinforcement,watson2021advtrajopt}, albeit without exemplifying the proper connection with conventional optimal control theory.
+\subsection{Analogue Bayesian estimation problem}

-To that end first let us establish an analogy with Bayesian estimation \cite{sarkka2013bayesian}.
-This analogy will allows us to recycle the general treatment of a specific kind of Bayesian estimation problems to the problem at hand.
-Therefore we may extend the Controlled Markov Chain in Fig. \ref{fig:CMC}, to a Controlled Hidden Markov Model, introducing a measurement sequence, see Fig. \ref{fig:CHMM}.
-It is assumed that te measurements are independent of any history or future of the trajectory if the present state-action is known.
-When this is the case, the probability of a measurement sequence, $\underline{z}_t = \{z_0,\dots,z_T\}$, conditioned on a trajectory, $\underline{\xi}_T$, is defined as
+To that end we establish an analogy with Bayesian estimation \cite{sarkka2013bayesian}.
+This analogy will allows us to recycle the general treatment of a specific kind of Bayesian estimation problems {and specialize them to our problem which in turn will proof equivalent to moment projected probabilistic control.} We extend the Controlled Markov Chain in Fig. \ref{fig:CMC}, to a Controlled Hidden Markov Model, introducing a measurement sequence, see Fig. \ref{fig:CHMM}.
+Assume that te measurements are independent of any history or future of the trajectory if the present state-action is known.
+If this is the case, the probability of a measurements, $\underline{z}_t = \{z_0,\dots,z_T\}$, conditioned on trajectory, $\underline{\xi}_T$, is defined as

 and the joint model parameterised by a policy sequence $\underline{\pi}_{T-1}$ as